 I Will Enjoy My Avocado Toast, Thank You Very Much

-When I first tried avocado toast last year, I thought it was delicious.
-It was immediately categorized under #3.
-And, because I live in Idaho Falls, Idaho, I was able to enjoy it?with little shrimps and a cup of soup for about $12.
-Not bad considering how some gurus were bemoaning the fact that $19 avocado toast was ruining all hope for millennial home ownership.
+My first experience with avocado toast = DELICIOUS.
+I immediately categorized it under #3.
+And, because I live in Idaho Falls, Idaho, I can enjoy it with little shrimps and a cup of soup for about $12.
+Not bad considering how some gurus bemoan the fact that $19 avocado toast is ruining all hope for millennial homeownership.

 As I sat there, munching on my avocado toast, it occurred to me that part of the uproar is not so much about how a millennial is about to ruin their financial future.
-Instead, the whole situation was really about how some millennials (and gen Xers, and even baby boomers) aren't caring about the things they've been told to care about.
+Instead, the whole situation really centers on how some millennials (and gen Xers, and even baby boomers) don't care about the things they've been told to care about.

 Do I really think that enjoying the occasional avocado toast will keep you from your dream of homeownership?
 Not if you are sure about that dream and you take practical steps to make it happen.

-But what if you?don't want to buy a house?
+But what if you don't want to buy a house?
 EVER.
 I've done the homeownership thing.
 I know it's not for me.
-But it amazes me how many people think I should buy a home now that I'm mostly settled in Idaho Falls and my divorce is more than two years behind me, of course I want to buy.
+It amazes me how many people think I should buy a home now that I'm mostly settled in Idaho Falls.
+With my divorce more than four years behind me, of course I want to buy.
 Yeah, no.

 That's the path to a good financial future, right?
 Get good grades.
 Go to a “traditional” college.
 Get married.
 Buy a house.
 Have a child or two.
 Make sure you're working a good job.
 Settle down.
 Spend your money in a reasonable manner.
-After you've done this for 20, 30, or 40 years, you can retire and start?really enjoying yourself.
+After you've done this for 20, 30, or 40 years, you can retire and start really enjoying yourself.

 Your avocado toast may not really be avocado toast.
 Maybe it's action figures.
 Perhaps it's getting your nails done.
 Or is it hiking?